Masses

 the gas in the known universe would leak out and further cool to fill the

 unknown, infinite universe beyond what we see.
-Newton briefly accepted Le Sage’s
+Newton briefly accepted Le

-theory of push but Newton mostly believed that the
+Sage’s theory of push but Newton mostly believed that the quantity of mass was

-quantity of mass was finite within an infinite, empty space and that all mass
+finite within an infinite, empty space and that all mass eventually would be

-space containing mass was constantly expanding and that the extra space beyond
+was constantly expanding and that the extra space beyond it was totally empty

-it was totally empty or somehow does not exist.
-Newton’s
+or somehow does not exist.
+Newton’s and Einstein’s beliefs both implied that,

-universe, which was what their Bible taught them.
-If gravity did not hold the
+in the beginning, God created the universe, which was what their Bible taught

-finite masses together, eventually they would disintegrate and disperse into
+them.
+If gravity did not hold the finite masses together, eventually they would

-the infinite universe, which would become completely cold and dark.
+disintegrate and disperse into the infinite universe, which would become

 Without